Giphy/GiphyAPI/README.md

 The Giphy API is open to the public.
 We have instituted a simple, single public beta key system to let anyone try it out.
 The API key is required for all endpoints. <b>The public beta key is "dc6zaTOxFJmzC"</b>.
 Please use this key while you develop your application and experiment with your integrations.

 Once you are ready to use the Giphy API in production, please contact [api@giphy.com](mailto:api@giphy.com) to request a unique API key. <b>Please make the subject of your email "API Key Request".</b> This is important as it will help us keep track of your request.
-Also, in your email please provide the following information:
+In the body of your email please provide the following:

-- The app name with brief description, web / app store links, etc.
+- Your app name with brief description, web / app store links, etc.

 - What is the 'live date' of the app or feature that integrates with the API?
+Briefly describe how the Giphy API integrates with your app, include any screenshots if it helps.

-- As per our section 5 A of our [terms](http://giphy.com/terms), we require all apps that use the Giphy API to conspicuously display "Powered By Giphy" attribution marks.
+- As per our section 5 A of our [terms of service](http://giphy.com/terms), we require all apps that use the Giphy API to conspicuously display "Powered By Giphy" attribution marks.
 You can find approved [official logo marks here](http://giphymedia.s3.amazonaws.com/giphy-api-icons.zip).

-Please be sure to include a screen shot of your app that includes the attribution.
-If you do not include an attribution screen shot you will be requested for them in a subsequent email so please try to include everything together and we'll make sure you are sorted out right away.
+In your email, please attach screenshot of your app that shows the attribution marks.
+If you do not include them you will be requested for them so please include them in your initial request to expediate the process.

 <b>Note: the public key is subject to rate limit constraints.
 We do not encourage live production deployments to use the public key.</b>

 ## Overview